 - Product contains poisonous or deleterious substances which may cause consumer injury under the conditions of use detailed on the product label

-- Product was manufactured, packaged, stored or distributed under insanitary and/or non-controlled conditions that may result in product contamination, low quality and/or consumer risk
+- The product was manufactured, packaged, stored, or distributed under insanitary and/or non-controlled conditions that may result in product contamination, low quality, and/or consumer risk

-- Product container composed of poisonous or deleterious materials which may render product contents a risk to patient health
+- Product containers composed of poisonous or deleterious materials may render product contents a risk to patient health

-- Product contains unsafe color additive (except for hair dyes)
+- Product contains unsafe color additives (except for hair dyes)

 To decrease adulteration risks, FDA established a list of poisonous or deleterious substances which can cause cosmetic products to be considered adulterated.